 The Rotary Club of Oldham District 1285

 North West of England

-President Neil Taylor, President Elect Past President David Halford, Secretary Alan, and Members of the Rotary Club of Oldham thank you for finding the time to sample Oldham's happenings.
+President David Halford, President Elect Derek Berryman, Vice President Robert Fenton, Secretary Alan, and Members of the Rotary Club of Oldham thank you for finding the time to sample Oldham's happenings.